-This causes someone to have to take the time to reconstruct the sale by going back to the sales rep to ask for the supporting SPA paperwork.
+This causes someone to have to take the time to reconstruct the sale by going back to the sales rep to ask for the supporting special pricing agreement paperwork.

 The sales rep may be negligent in SPA process compliance in that he didn’t update the business system.
-BUT, he may have an email from the manufacturer rep that states the SPA could be used.
+BUT, he may have an email from the manufacturer rep that states the special pricing agreement could be used.

 In this case, BOTH SALES REPS need their ears boxed for not updating their respective business systems.
 Verbal or emailed price agreements outside a formal process just don’t work and cause waste.

-Did you know an average of 4% of all claims are entirely missed?
+Did you know an average of 4% of all rebate claims are entirely missed?